M7-TROJAN/DataBase/Project_4_Car_Rental/README.md

 -- Assign values to the variables

--- Assume that the customer who is going to rent the car already exists in the database, -- so we don't need to include him as a new record SELECT @CustomerID = (SELECT CustomerID FROM Customers WHERE CustomerName = 'Mahmoud Mohamed');
+-- Assume that the customer who is going to rent the car already exists in the database, -- so we don't need to include him as a new record We Will Retrive Him From Customers Table.
+SELECT @CustomerID = (SELECT CustomerID FROM Customers WHERE CustomerName = 'Mahmoud Mohamed');

 -- Retrieve the VehicleID from the Vehicles table